 In May 2000, ADL participated in the development of the Department of Defense Implementation Plan for Advanced Distributed Learning.
 The Implementation Plan “describes the DoD Defense’s approach to carrying out the Department of Defense Strategic Plan for Advanced Distributed Learning (a report submitted to the 106th Congress on April 30, 1999), and includes information about specific ADL prototypes, program milestones, and associated resources.”
 To read the complete plan, visit this page.

-Since 1999, the ADL Initiative has developed into a network of Co-Labs that includes the ADL Co-Lab in Orlando, Florida; the Academic ADL Co-Lab at the University of Wisconsin; and the ADL Center for Intelligent Tutoring Systems Research & Development at the University of Memphis (Tennessee).
-The goals and capabilities of the ADL Initiative extend internationally via relationships with eight ADL Partnership Labs that have been established in Canada, Latin America and Caribbean Regions, NATO ACT (in Virginia), Norway, Poland, Romania, South Korea and the United Kingdom.
+Since 1999, the ADL Initiative has developed into a network of Co-Labs that includes the ADL Co-Labs in Alexandria, Virginia and Orlando, Florida; the Academic ADL Co-Lab at the University of Wisconsin; and the ADL Center for Intelligent Tutoring Systems Research & Development at the University of Memphis (Tennessee).
+The goals and capabilities of the ADL Initiative extend internationally via relationships with 10 ADL Partnership Labs that have been established in Canada, Latin America and Caribbean Regions, NATO ACT (in Virginia), New Zealand, Norway, Poland, Romania, Serbia, South Korea and the United Kingdom.

 The Deputy Secretary of Defense directed the development of a department-wide strategy to harness the power of learning and information technologies to standardize and modernize education and training.